 China Orientations retraces their steps and goes beyond, taking you from the ancient Jewish community of Kaifeng, to 19th century opium traders from India, to Russian Jews fleeing the pogroms of the 1920s, and finally to thousands of European Jews who fled Nazi Germany during WWII.

 No trip to China is complete without a stroll along the Bund, Shanghai's beautiful riverfront, and a walk past the many iconic architectural landmarks for which Shanghai is known today.
 Built by the Hardoons, the Sassoons, and the Kadoories -- Sephardi Jewish traders who came to China to make their fortune -- these landmarks are testaments to the Jewish contributions which set the stage for the economic juggernaut that is Shanghai today.

 China Orientations brings you their story, prepares you for the journey, and inspires by bringing a thousand years of Chinese Jewish history to life.

 Dr. Wendy Abraham has lived, traveled, studied and worked in the People's Republic of China and Taiwan since the 1980s.
-A leading expert on the Chinese Jews of Kaifeng, she has given educational and inspirational talks on Jewish life in China at synagogues, universities, museums and cultural organizations for over thirty years.
+A leading expert on the Chinese Jews of Kaifeng, she has given exciting, educational and inspirational talks on Jewish life in China at synagogues, universities, museums and cultural organizations throughout the United States for over thirty years.

 She has conducted post-graduate research on Shang Dynasty oracle bones and bronze inscriptions in Taiwan, directed Chinese language programs in Beijing and Shanghai, and taught courses on Chinese language, literature, history, and culture at universities throughout the United States.
-Creator and director for five years of Jewish Historical Tours of China, Dr. Abraham is a founding Board member and former Vice President of the Sino-Judaic Institute.
+Creator and director of Jewish Historical Tours of China, Dr. Abraham is a founding Board member and the current Vice President of the Sino-Judaic Institute.